Bthedraft/Bthedraft/Bthedraft/README.md

 Hi there 👋, My name is Brian Wodu Oluohu.
-Recent Graduate Developer looking to take the first step into a new career.
+Self-taught Developer looking to take the first step into a new career.

 💫 Little Bit More About Me
 INTERESTS: